digital-futures-academy/airport-challenge/src/READMEJAC.md

 <h3 align="center">AIRPORT-CHALLENGE</h3>

   <p align="center">
-    A programme, created by using test driven development, to control the movement of planes in and out of airports.
+    A programme, created following the principles of test-driven development, to control the movement of planes in and out of airports.
     <br />
     <a href="https://github.com/JacDoesJS/airport-challenge.git"><strong>Explore the docs »</strong></a>
     <br />